Pfizer

 Small-molecule drug

 Small-molecule drugs are usually chemically synthesized with a fixed, known structure having a molecular weight of less than 1000 daltons, and typically between 300 and 700 daltons.
-For reference, aspirin is 180 daltons and paclitaxel is 854 daltons.
+For reference, aspirin is 180 daltons, and paclitaxel is 854 daltons.

 Substitution